 Diversity & Inclusion

-The Graduate School is committed to providing an inclusive and holistic approach to graduate scholar success.
+The Graduate School is committed to providing an inclusive and holistic approach to graduate student success.

 Office of Inclusion and Student Engagement

-The Graduate School Office of Inclusion and Student Engagement (OISE) is committed to supporting excellence within graduate education, and fostering environments where all scholars, but especially those from backgrounds historically excluded from and underrepresented in the academy, can find community, experience positive mentoring relationships, and establish a sense of belonging.
+The Graduate School Office of Inclusion and Student Engagement (OISE) is committed to supporting excellence within graduate education at Cornell, and fostering environments where all scholars can find community, experience positive mentoring relationships, and establish a sense of belonging.
 Our collaborative programming provides graduate students and future faculty with academic, community, and professional development opportunities critical to their success at Cornell and beyond.
-OISE also facilitates positive systemic change initiatives to advance diversity, access, equity, and belonging in graduate education and the academy more broadly.
+OISE also facilitates positive systemic change to advance diversity, access, equity, and belonging in graduate education and the academy more broadly.

 Signature Initiatives